magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 4. Basic knowledge on Rpi3 and its UART hardware

-### Intro

-We are going to start our journey in OS development by writing a small, bare-metal "Hello, World" application.
-I assume that  you have gone through the [Prerequisites](../Prerequisites.md) and have everything ready.
-If not, now is the time to do this.

-Before we move forward, I want to establish a simple naming convention.
-From the README file you can see that the whole tutorial is divided into lessons.
-Each lesson consists of individual files that I call "chapters" (right now, you are reading lesson 1, chapter 1.1).
-A chapter is further divided into "sections" with headings.
-This naming convention allows me to make references to different parts of the material.

-Another thing I want you to pay attention to is that the tutorial contains a lot of source code samples.
-I'll usually start the explanation by providing the complete code block, and then describe it line by line.
+## Roadmap

+Create a Makefile project.
+Add bare minimum boot code.
+Initialize the UART hardware.
+Send characters to the UART registers.

-**Terms**
+## **Terms**

 1. Strictly speaking, this baremetal program is not a "kernel".
 We nevertheless call it so for ease of explanation.

 2. "Raspberry Pi" means the actual Rpi3 hardware.
 "QEMU" means the Rpi3 platform as emulated by QEMU.
 In case the hardware behaves differently from QEMU, we will explain.

-### Project structure
+## Project structure

-The source code of each lesson has the same structure.
-You can find this lesson's source code [here](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson01).
-Let's briefly describe the main components of this folder:
+The source code of each experiment has the same structure.
 1. **Makefile** We will use the [make](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) utility to build the kernel. `make`'s behavior is configured by a Makefile, which contains instructions on how to compile and link the source code.
 1. **src** This folder contains all of the source code.
 1. **include** All of the header files are placed here.

 <!--- 1. **build.sh or build.bat** You'll need these files if you want to build the kernel using Docker.
 You won't need to have the make utility or the compiler toolchain installed on your laptop. --->

-#### Makefile walkthrough
+### Makefile walkthrough

-Now let's take a closer look at the project Makefile.
-The primary purpose of the make utility is to automatically determine what pieces of a program need to be recompiled, and to issue commands to recompile them.
 If you are not familiar with make and Makefiles, I recommend that you read [this](http://opensourceforu.com/2012/06/gnu-make-in-detail-for-beginners/) article.
-The Makefile used in the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile).
-The whole Makefile is listed below:

-{xzl: Make sure to check out our revised Makefile!
-To facilitate debugging, we've added the following options: -O0 to turn off any C compiler optimization; -g to include debugging information in kernel8.elf.}
+The complete Makefile:

 ```
 ARMGNU ?= aarch64-linux-gnu

-COPS = -Wall -nostdlib -nostartfiles -ffreestanding -Iinclude -mgeneral-regs-only
+COPS = -Wall -nostdlib -nostartfiles -ffreestanding -Iinclude -mgeneral-regs-only -O0 -g
-ASMOPS = -Iinclude
+ASMOPS = -Iinclude  -g

 BUILD_DIR = build
 SRC_DIR = src